pfn/iota/ViewTree.md

 ### Example

-This gist illustrates the layout in XML, and then in Scala using ViewTree
+These code examples illustrate creating a layout in XML, and then doing the same thing in Scala using ViewTree

 In XML: